Albert0i/RU204/om-orm.md

 ### I. Round 1: Setup
-Chances are rare when it is required to to tap on multiple database systems in a single project, especially heterogeneous ones.
+Chances are rare when it is required to tap on multiple database systems in a single project, especially heterogeneous ones.

 ![alt docker](img/docker-compose.png)